Children and youth

 On Sunday mornings, children begin their morning in the worship service.
 After Time as Children, a time when kids are invited forward to explore scripture and pray together the kids head to church school.
 During church school the children laugh, act, read, sing, create and play as they grow in faith together.
 We have three age groups.
-The 3-year-olds and younger meet in the nursery and our preschool through 2nd grade class and 3rd through 6th grade class meet in the Children’s Ministry wing.
-The children go on a journey through the Old and New Testament each year with the Spark: Activate Faith curriculum.
+The 3-year-olds and younger meet in the nursery and our 4-year-olds through 2nd grade class and 3rd through 5th grade class meet in the Children’s Ministry wing.

 Our Children’s Ministry volunteers are faithful and fun!
-We run background checks on each of our volunteers and they attend a “safe church” training.
+We run background checks on each of our Children’s Ministry volunteers.